-Parking brake lever
+Parking brake

-Use the parking brake before starting the engine or parking the ATV, especially on a slope.
-To apply the parking brake, move the parking brake lever in direction (a).
-To release the parking brake, move the parking brake lever in direction (b).
+Use the parking brake before starting the engine or after parking the ATV, especially on a slope.
+Apply the rear brake lever and push down the lock plate to apply the parking brake.
+Squeeze the rear brake lever to release the parking brake.